FAQ

 Do guests need to download an app?

 No. Wedding Memory is a Progressive Web App (PWA) that runs entirely in the browser.
-Guests scan a QR code with their phone camera or enter your personal web address 'your-names.wedding-memory.com' and the experience opens directly in Safari, Chrome, or any mobile browser.
+Guests enter your personal web address 'your-names.wedding-memory.com' — or scan the QR code at the venue — and the experience opens directly in Safari, Chrome, or any mobile browser.
 There is no App Store or Google Play download.
 No account creation.
 No waiting.
 Guests who want a home screen icon for later, can optionally tap "Add to Home Screen" for a native app-like experience, but it is not required.

 How do guests upload photos and videos?

 Exactly like they do on social media.
-Guests scan the QR code at the venue with their phone camera, or enter your personal web address 'your-names.wedding-memory.com'.
+Guests enter your personal web address 'your-names.wedding-memory.com', or scan the QR code at the venue.
 It opens in their browser.
 They tap the upload button, select photos or videos from their camera roll (or take a new one), enter a nickname, and submit.
 No account creation, no email address, no app download.
 Photos and videos appear in the gallery alongside the professional films and photos.
 Large files upload automatically in the background — slow connections don't cause problems.

 Will guests actually use it?